Run Pelican Server with Docker Image

 Bind the configuration file on the host machine to the container when running the Pelican server image:

-docker run -it -p 8444:8444 -p 8443:8443 -v /path/to/your/data/:/tmp/pelican -v $PWD/pelican.yaml:/etc/pelican/pelican.yaml --name=pelican-origin hub.opensciencegrid.org/pelican_platform/origin:latest serve -v /tmp/pelican:/foo/bar -f <federation>
+docker run -it -p 8444:8444 -p 8443:8443 -v /path/to/your/data/:/tmp/pelican -v $PWD/pelican.yaml:/etc/pelican/pelican.yaml --name=pelican-origin hub.opensciencegrid.org/pelican_platform/origin:latest serve -v /tmp/pelican:/foo/bar -f <federation>where

 -